febatech/febatech-full-hands-on-aws-ml-certification-course/AWS-Cloud-Domains/Domain 2: Exploratory Data Analysis/README.md

 # Abstract

 * Data preprocessing is a crucial step for a Machine Learning Problem.
 Its all about the data.
-* In this domain you will learn about the techniques involved in Data Analysis so that you could choose your future path well.
+* In this domain you will learn about the techniques involved in Exploratory Data Analysis so that you could choose your future path well.

 # Directions